mparsley1/eo-docs/README.md

 The ECHOES Earth Observation Processing Service has be developed to automate the processing of Copernicus data and provide an integrated environment for developing algorithms.

-It comprises Python packages to download and process satellite data.
+With the EO Service, Python packages download and process satellite data.
 It utilizes cloud platforms to enable fast access to EO data and flexible access to processing power.
 The service provides Jupyter notebooks to prototype EO processing algorithms.
 The services involve a number of steps to provision, and Ansible is used to automate this.

+The EO Service runs the processing for a specified interval and AOI.
+It does not provide scheduling the EO processing itself;
+the ECHOES web component does this with a program called eo-runner.

 # This Document